cs50nestm/web/jis/README.md

 2. All assets are included and the basic game board and titles are completed.
 3. You can start working immedicately in the `sketch.js` window that opens on the left.
 4. Pressing on the red arrow will allow you to preview your game.
+5. Note that the original videos were created in Visual Code Studio, so the interface and previewing work a bit differently, but the `sketch.js` code is exactly the same.

 ## Specification